andre-carvalho/geoserver-rest-client/README.md

 The expected environment to deployment is composed for:
 - Apache 2 HTTPD Server
 - PHP 5

-  - Install curl module on php.
+  -Install curl module on php.

   ```
   apt-get install php5-curl
   ```

-  - Install the php composer on root directory of the project.
+  -Install the php composer on root directory of the project.

   ```
   wget https://getcomposer.org/download/1.3.2/composer.phar
   ```